-The Pfeiffer University MA-PAS Program faculty and staff are very invested in student success.
-Students are encouraged to meet with their instructors and/or faculty advisor early in the course or semester if they find themselves struggling with a course or concept.
+The Pfeiffer University PA Program faculty and staff are invested in student success.
+Students are encouraged to meet with their instructors and/or faculty advisor early in the course or semester if they find themselves struggling within a course(s).
 The Director of Student Support and Academic Success, the Pfeiffer University Wick Sharp Student Success Center and the Pfeiffer University PA Program Student Success Committee are all available to help you on your journey.